teguh87/hiring/README.md

 ```

-### You need install the dependancies for this task :
+### You need install the dependancies you have additional 10 until 12  minutes for this task :
 - Python 2.7 or Python 3.6 above
 - Linux if your system not linux you can install vitualisation